XENON1T/pax/README.rst

    my_extra_transforms = ["PosSimple.PosRecWeightedSum"]
    output = ["Plotting.PlottingWaveform"]

-and load it using paxer --config_path YOURFILE.
-We already have a few example configs available in config, which you can load using paxer --config NAME (with NAME, for example, XED_example or Mongo_example).
+and load it using `paxer --config_path YOURFILE`.
+We already have a few example configs available in config, which you can load using `paxer --config NAME` (with NAME, for example, XED_example or Mongo_example).